Thank you! Your submission has been received!

 Better data = better business

-Good data will benefit the decision-making process of organizations.
+Good data will benefit the decision-making process of organisations.
 Backed by data evidence, they can improve performance and the quality of operations.
 Data-driven companies are quicker to develop effective commercial strategies and production methods, becoming more reliable and profitable.

 Insights from good data processing can create new business opportunities, revenue streams and focus on consumers' real needs.
 For example, data about users' sleeping habits can lead to varied applications like targeting ads for impulse buying during insomnia spells or energy-saving strategies.